Property Line Maps

 Gmap4 on Facebook

-In about a minute or less your coordinates will be shown usually with an accuracy of about 5 meters (~16 1/2 feet).
+.
+Within 30 seconds many users will see an accuracy value of about 5 meters (~16 1/2 feet).

-The "Next Format" button will scroll through four coordinate formats with a different colored screen for each one
+The "Next Format" button will scroll through four coordinate formats.
+Each one has a different colored screen.

 Test your cell phone location accuracy